datastax/pulsar-jms/README.md

 JMS specs require that on the consumer side you receive a message of the same type that has been sent by the producer: TextMessage,BytesMessage,StreamMessage,MapMessage,ObjectMessage.

-When the JMS consumer receives a message that has not been produced bu the JMS client itself and lacks the JMSPulsarMessageType property it converts it to a BytesMessage in order to allow the access of the Message.
+When the JMS consumer receives a message that has not been produced by the JMS client itself and lacks the JMSPulsarMessageType property it converts it to a BytesMessage in order to allow the access of the Message.

 The Key of the Pulsar message is always mapped to the JMSXGroupID message property.